alectio/AlectioCLI/README.md

 The Aletio client library provides an alternative to our platform website.
 A user is able to view experiments, projects, and other resources associated with an Alectio account.
 In addition, a user is able to create resources (projects + expermients), and is able to run an experiment from the command line to trigger and sdk experiment on premise.

+For context, a project is a model plus data set pair, and every project can have many active learning experiments.

 # Install Client Library

 ```python
 pip3 install alectio
 ```

 ## Initialize the client